byteface/domonic/docs/index.rst

 The User Guide
 ----------------

-Here you can find instructions for getting the most out of Domonic.
+Here you can find some instructions for getting the most out of Domonic.

 .. toctree::
    :maxdepth: 2